-ECD in Maternal and Newborn Health
+ECD in maternal and newborn health

 Since child development begins at conception, PATH has been promoting developmental counseling in antenatal care (ANC) services.
 The simple practice of talking to the baby in utero is taught to women starting from the first ANC visit.
 When a partner is present, he is also encouraged to bond with his unborn child, since research shows that this increases father involvement in parenting after birth.
 Assessments from Mozambique and Kenya suggest that both delivery and recall of ECD counseling at ANC among caregivers is high.

 Below you can find counseling posters used in ANC in Ethiopia, Kenya, and Mozambique, as well a brief summarizing intervention steps and results.
-An additional resource is an ANC register introduced by MOH in Ethiopia as a result of PATH-supported work, which tracks counseling on child development.
+An additional resource is an ANC register introduced by the MOH in Ethiopia as a result of PATH-supported work, which tracks counseling on child development.
 This is probably the only example of an ECD indicator in an ANC register in Africa.

 PATH supported the introduction of ECD services in postnatal care (PNC) for the first time in Ethiopia in 2020.
 A simple poster guided nurses to check for key newborn reflexes and for signs of maternal depression, and to counsel on communication and baby massages.
 An indicator on ECD counseling was introduced into the PNC register.

 In 2022, PATH took a deeper look at the opportunities for counseling present in maternity wards.
-Through human centered design, specific moments for counseling and key ECD practices to be promoted in the first 24 hours after birth were identified and posters for maternity rooms were developed.
+Through human-centered design, specific moments for counseling and key ECD practices to be promoted in the first 24 hours after birth were identified and posters for maternity rooms were developed.
 Initial pilots in Mozambique and Kenya have suggested generally adequate delivery and uptake of these practices.

 Additionally, in Mozambique, PATH has worked with the Mozambican Association of Pediatricians (Associação Moçambicana de Pediatras, AMOPE) to develop job aids to screen newborns for risk factors and abnormalities and to decide when to refer.